Research

 (with Viacheslav Bazaliy)

-Exploration, Exploitation and Agency Issues in Venture Capital
+Exploration, Exploitation, Agency Issues and Portfolio Choice in Venture Capital

 Main Presentations: Finance Theory Group Summer School, Rice - LEMMA Annual Conference, Aalto University, Entrepreneurship PhD Workshop, HEC Paris Brown Bag Seminar.